Rob has served on the CBSR Board of Directors since 2005, and was the interim CEO of CBSR from October 2011 to July 2012.

 Prior to her focus on sustainability, Lorraine worked as a Senior Business Analyst for Manulife Financial, as a Manager of Logistics for a New Zealand-based electronic engineering firm, as well as supporting fundraising and communications for World Wildlife Fund Canada.

-In the ensuing years, Bob was responsible for the growth and expansion of both departments.
+In the ensuing years, Bob was responsible for the growth and continued expansion of key departments.
 He oversaw Sustainalytics’ flagship product, the Jantzi Social Index, and led the development of a clean tech line of indices.
 At the same time, he led the Sustainability Services team, which is now one of the firm’s leading business lines.

 In addition, Bob worked with Canadian Business for Social Responsibility to help corporate leaders improve their understanding of how corporate responsibility performance was measured by ranking and rating organizations.